 Applications must be continuously accepted for Crisis and Regular Assistance throughout the contract period.
 If an agency has expended all Crisis funding, applicants must have the option to apply for Regular LIHEAP assistance, regardless of availability of funds.
 Applications for Regular LIHEAP assistance must be approved, denied or added to the waitlist and customers notified of their status via letter generated by the THO System within 30 calendar days from the date of application, or intake month.
 Benefits (if any) must be issued within 90 calendar days from the date the application is received, or intake month.
 The pending verification form and Approval/Denial form are contained in the THO system.
-The pending verification letter will provide applicants who have submitted incomplete applications 10 business days to provide the missing information.
-If the missing information is not received within 10 business days, then the case is denied and the applicant will need to reapply for assistance.
+The pending verification letter will provide applicants who have submitted incomplete applications will be given 10 business days to provide the missing information.
+All applicant information must be entered into THO, even if the application is incomplete or denied.
+If the missing information is not received within 10 business days, the case will denied and the applicant will need to reapply for assistance.
 THO system forms must be utilized in order to track timeframes and consistency.

 Applications for Crisis Assistance must be processed year round.
-Crisis Assistance must be provided to eligible households no later than forty-eight (48) hours (excluding weekends or holidays) after a household applies.
-If the household is in a life-threatening situation, (utility service is disconnected or fuel is depleted), crisis assistance must be provided no later than eighteen (18) hours after the household applies.
+Crisis Assistance must be provided and notification must be given to eligible households no later than forty-eight (48) hours (excluding weekends or holidays) after a household applies.
+If the household is in a life-threatening situation, (utility service is disconnected or fuel is depleted), crisis assistance must be provided and notification must be given no later than eighteen (18) hours after the household applies.